doddatpivotal/tanzu-kerberos/Readme.md

 - The TBS base stack was customized using CustomStack to add the kerberos linux module
 - The .NET Core test application uses a solution-project structure
 - A Kerberos sidecar container is responsible for retrieving and refreshing kerberos ticket
-- A Customized TAP Supply Chain generates a deployment with the kerberos sidecar container
+- A Customized TAP Supply Chain generates a kservice with the kerberos sidecar container

 ![Solution](docs/solution.png)